Even Handmaids Have To Check Their Privilege Sometimes

 Intent on finding out more information about the secret resistance, June ditches her companion/shopping partner, the new Ofglen, to talk to her predecessor.
 In case you missed it, talking is pretty discouraged amongst the Handmaids, and they are forced to shop in pairs in order to keep an eye on each other.
 This also makes them partially responsible for any indiscretions their partners commit.
 All June learns from her hushed chat at the market is that the old Ofglen is now Ofsteven but her real name is Emily, and that the resistance is called Mayday.

-This isn’t too different from some of the tactics used to control women’s bodies by our very real American government.
+This isn’t too different from some of the tactics used to control women’s bodies by the very real American government.

 Advertisement